gini/dropwizard-gelf/README.md

 ----------

 * **enabled**: Specify if logging to a GELF-compatible server should be enabled.
 Defaults to false;
 * **facility**: The name of the application.
-Appears in facility column in the Graylog2 web interface.
+Appears in facility column in the Graylog web interface.
 Defaults to the application name;
-* **host**: The hostname of the Graylog2 server to send messages to.
+* **host**: The hostname of the Graylog server to send messages to.
 Defaults to "localhost";
-* **port**: The port of the Graylog2 server to send messages to.
+* **port**: The port of the Graylog server to send messages to.
 Defaults to 12201;
 * **useLoggerName**: If true, an additional field call "_loggerName" will be added to each GELF message.
 Its contents will be the fully qualified name of the logger. e. g. `com.company.Thingo`.
 Defaults to true;
 * **useThreadName**: If true, an additional field call "_threadName" will be added to each GELF message.
 Its contents will be the name of the thread.
 Defaults to true;
-* **serverVersion**: Specify which version the graylog2-server is.
+* **serverVersion**: Specify which version the Graylog server is.
 This is important because the GELF headers changed from 0.9.5 -> 0.9.6.
 Allowed values = 0.9.5 and 0.9.6.
 Defaults to "0.9.6";
 * **chunkThreshold**: The maximum number of bytes allowed by the payload before the message should be chunked into smaller packets.
 Defaults to 1000;
 * **useMarker**: If true, and the user has used an [SLF4J marker](http://slf4j.org/api/org/slf4j/Marker.html) in their log message by using one of the marker-overloaded [log methods](http://slf4j.org/api/org/slf4j/Logger.html), then the `marker.toString()` will be added to the GELF message as the field `_marker`.
 Defaults to false;
 * **messagePattern**: The layout of the actual message according to [PatternLayout](http://logback.qos.ch/manual/layouts.html#conversionWord).
 Defaults to "%m%rEx";